January 29, 2023

 How to Reduce Rheumatoid Arthritis Naturally

 Hello Everyone!
 Did you know that we have never been alone?
-Since the second we were born, we inherited and acquired trillions of bugs all over us and inside us, called micro-organisms, and they should be good for us.
+Since the second we were born, we inherited and acquired trillions of bugs all over and inside us, called microorganisms, which should be good for us.
 They support critical functions in our bodies, which has allowed us to evolve.

 In return, they extract what they need to survive from us!

-All of these trillions of micro-organisms (and their genes) are called collectively our microbiome.
+These trillions of microorganisms (and their genes) are collectively called our microbiome.

-Our guts have around 4-5lb of these micro-organisms, consisting of protozoa, viruses, fungi, and bacteria, and they are paramount to our health.
+Our guts have around 4-5lb of these microorganisms, consisting of protozoa, viruses, fungi, and bacteria, which are paramount to our health.

-For this post, I am going to tell you how gut health has an impact on arthritis and how you can influence its development, protection from, and symptom reduction.
+For this post, I will tell you how gut health impacts arthritis and how you can influence its development, protection from, and symptom reduction.

 What Helps Reduce Rheumatoid Arthritis?